 As your sales reps try to make contact with your qualified leads, they’ll inevitably face a lot of rejection.
 Their phone calls will go unanswered, and their emails won’t be opened.
 Eventually, they could start feeling a little hopeless.

-Lots of people believe they can handle rejection well, but constant rejection eventually tests anyone’s endurance.
+Many believe they can handle rejection well, but constant rejection eventually tests anyone’s endurance.
 So it’s important for your SDRs to have personalities and mindsets that will make them view this rejection in the most constructive manner possible.

 The best SDRs exhibit confidence and endurance.
 They don’t let the small knocks get them down, even if they come one after another.
 They’re able to pick themselves back up and get the best results possible for your business.